Information back-flow in quantum non-Markovian dynamics and its connection to teleportation: Teleportation

 where

-In order to see how information flows from one system to another, let us consider for simplicity a pure state $\ket{s}$ for the principal system and two fixed pure states $\ket{00}$ for the environment.
-During the first stage, $\m{U}_1$, the two states in the environment become maximally entangled,
+In order to see how information flows from one system to another, let us consider for simplicity a pure state $\ket{s}$ for the principal system and the maximally entangled state $\ket{\phi}$ for the environment.